|What are the values I need to set in my links?|

 Finally, email as a protocol is not 100% reliable.
 Most ISPs reckon to lose about 1 in 100 emails simply because of down-time on their mail or DNS servers.
 Some errors will mean that a message will be queued for up to five days but others will result in it being dropped immediately.

-I do not recommend Yahoo's mail service.
-It has been consistently unreliable over the last few years, particularly at busy times.
-By contrast, the other major mail services like Hotmail, Gmail, AOL, etc. generally seem to be much better these days.
+I do not recommend AOL, Yahoo and Comcast.net's mail services.
+They have been consistently unreliable recently, particularly at busy times.
+By contrast, the other major mail services like Hotmail, Gmail, etc. generally seem to be much better these days.

 The error message means you have a syntax problem in your links, usually when they are made with a hyperlink.
 Look at the source code in your browser.
 Common problems are: